reynarzz/MinoTool/README.md

 ### Simple Dear ImGui implementation:
 If you have used Dear ImGui in the past there is not more to it apart from an easy to implement API.

-Create a console app, import the libs, and:
+Build, import the libs in your app, and:

 Main.cs
 ```c#